Hannah Bronfman

-Hannah Marcina Bronfman (born October 26, 1987) is an American DJ, social media influencer, and entrepreneur from Manhattan.
-She was a co-founder of Beautified, a now defunct mobile app for finding last-minute beauty services.
+Hannah Marcina Bronfman (born October 26, 1987) is an American heiress, angel investor and social media influencer.

 Early life and education

-Bronfman was born to Edgar Bronfman Jr., former Warner Music Group CEO, the heir of one of the wealthiest and most influential Jewish families in Canada, and an African-American mother, actress Sherry Brewer.
-She is a member of the Lehman family through her paternal grandmother, Ann Loeb Bronfman.
+Bronfman is the daughter of African American actress Sherri Brewer and Edgar Bronfman Jr., heir to the Bronfman family, one of the wealthiest and most influential Jewish families in Canada.
+She is the granddaughter of Edgar Miles Bronfman – who owned Distillers Corporation-Seagrams Ltd. – the world’s largest producer and distributor of distilled spirits.

+Through her paternal grandmother, Ann Loeb Bronfman, she is a member of the prominent Lehman family of Jewish Americans who founded the investment bank Lehman Brothers.

 She graduated from Bard College in December 2010 with a degree in sculpture.

 Career

 When she was 20, Bronfman invested in the restaurant Hotel Griffou.
-She was a co-founder with her older brother, entrepreneur and musician Benjamin Bronfman, of Green Owl, an ecologically oriented multimedia company, which she managed.
+She and her older brother Benjamin Bronfman were co-founders of Green Owl, an ecologically oriented multimedia company, which she managed.